 - NSTI should be suspected in patients with soft tissue infection (erythema, edema, warmth) and signs of systemic illness (fever, hemodynamic instability) in association with crepitus, rapid progression of clinical manifestations, and/or severe pain (out of proportion to skin findings in some cases).
-Early recognition of necrotizing infection is critical. - Surgical exploration is the only way to establish the diagnosis of necrotizing infection. - Intraoperative specimens should be sent for Gram stain and culture - Radiographic imaging studies can be useful.
+Early recognition of necrotizing infection is critical. - Surgical exploration is the only way to establish the diagnosis of necrotizing infection. (during it you can try to take a specimen from the deep tissue for culture and know the causing pathogens). - Intraoperative specimens should be sent for Gram stain and culture - Radiographic imaging studies can be useful.
 The most useful finding is presence of gas in soft tissues, which is seen most frequently in the setting of clostridial infection or polymicrobial (type I) necrotizing fasciitis.

-- Treatment of necrotizing infection consists of early and aggressive surgical exploration and debridement of necrotic tissue, together with broad-spectrum empiric antibiotic therapy and hemodynamic support.
+- Treatment of necrotizing infection consists of early and aggressive surgical exploration and debridement of necrotic tissue, together with broad-spectrum empiric antibiotic therapy and hemodynamic support (because there is a high risk that the patient will have spsis).
 Administration of antibiotic therapy in the absence of debridement is associated with a mortality rate approaching 100 percent. - In general, empiric treatment of necrotizing infection should consist of broad-spectrum antimicrobial therapy, including activity against gram-positive, gram-negative, and anaerobic organism. (e.g. carbapenem broad spectrum plus vancomycin for MRSA plus Clindamycin for the antitoxin activity). - Necrotizing infection is associated with considerable mortality, even with optimal therapy.